 Lisa Laman dives into the ongoing legal melodrama that has kept the Friday the 13th series trapped in (at least in terms of films) horror movie purgatory for fifteen years.

 Ryan Scott offered a quick note on the box office irrelevancy of Joel Souza’s Rust.
 The low-budget western that became infamous after its cinematographer, Halyna Hutchins, was killed when star Alec Baldwin accidentally discharged a prop gun that he thought only contained blank rounds.
-It was always the kind of film that would make 99% of its revenue in post-theatrical, but its grim place in the Hollywood history books still merited a mention.
+It was always the kind of film that would generate 99% of its revenue in post-theatrical releases, but its grim place in Hollywood history still merited a mention.

-Chrissi Michael offered a thoughtful essay on the unique challenges of being a woman in her late twenties amid this uncommonly horrible moment.
+Chrissi Michael offered a thoughtful essay on the unique challenges of being a woman in her late twenties during this unprecedentedly difficult time.

 As always, if you like what you hear, like, share, comment, and smash that subscribe button with every justified ounce of strength and passion.
-If you want to bother us and offer good cheer, request in-show discussions, or offer ideas for bonus episodes, ping us at Asktheboxofficepod@gmail.com.
+If you'd like to offer us a suggestion, request an in-show discussion, or propose ideas for bonus episodes, please reach out to us at Asktheboxofficepod@gmail.com.

 Scott Mendelson - The Outside Scoop and Puck News